MileHacker Logo

 Mukeke & Ndagala

-Mukeke: firm white fish from Lake Tanganyika, grilled, fried, or stewed.
+Mukeke: firm white fish originating At the lake Tanganyika, grilled, fried, or stewed.
 Ndagala: small, sardine-like fish, deep-fried crispy.

-Lakeside restaurants in Bujumbura are great for fresh Mukeke.
+Lakeside restaurants in Bujumbura are best for fresh Mukeke.

 Street Food & Beverages